alecpetrosky/Fullscreen-Immersive/README.md

 ### Hiding UI on Tap

 - `onUserInteraction` is called every time user switches between apps, so this method does not suit this purpose.
+- Simple `onClick` breaks swipe from the screen edges gesture.

+Solved with `OnSwipeTouchListener` class.

 ## Credits